jojanper/epsilon/README.md

 npm run test:e2e
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [guide](https://cli.vuejs.org/).

 ## License